Treviso Airport

 Treviso Airport, Aeroporto di Treviso A. Canova (IATA: TSF, ICAO: LIPH), sometimes Venice-Treviso Airport, is an international airport located 1.6 NM west-southwest of Treviso and approximately 31 km away from the city of Venice, Italy.
 It is used mainly by low-cost airlines.

 Some airlines refer to the airport unofficially as "Venice-Treviso" or similar.
 The primary airport serving Venice is Venice Marco Polo Airport.

-The airport has created several disputes of the inhabitants of the urban centers of Quinto di Treviso and Treviso given by low -altitude flights, as well as the proximity to the protected area of the Regional Natural Park of the Sile River.
-Hence the birth of several committees against the airport and questions from civil organizations, including Legaambiente.
+The airport has provoked several disputes of the inhabitants of the urban centers of Quinto di Treviso and Treviso given by low-altitude flights, as well as the proximity to the protected area of the Regional Natural Park of the Sile River.
+Several committees against the airport have been formed, and questions have been posed by civil organizations, including Legambiente.